airberlin1/qmk_moonlander/README.md

 # Further Ideas
 This should be reasonably expandable to allow for complete colormaps (or just a set of colors) to be sent by using an additional control bit in the raw hid.
 I am currently happy with a single color being changed, but I might come back to this in the future.

-Also, colors are lost on boot.
-While it is also easier to implement that way, I like that functionality, so I don't plan on changing that.
-When rebooting, default colors are used until a color is sent.